cmateu/Gaia_mock_catalogues/Gaia_Warp_Mocks/README_warp.md

 The first two letters denote the stellar tracer used.
 OB, AA and RC denote respectively Main Sequence OB stars, Main Sequence A stars and Red Clump giants.
 EE27 indicates the catalogue includes only Gaia observable stars (G<20) and the warp model maximum tilt angle is 27 deg (at a distance of 20 kpc).
 The tilt angle dependence upon galactocentric distance (r) is given in Eq.
-2 of Abedi et al. 2014. p0 indicates the model without twisting of the line of nodes.
+2 of Abedi et al. 2014. p0 indicates the model without twisting of the line of nodes. p1 correspond to model TW1, including a distance-dependent twist angle of the line of nodes.

 The files provided here (qt1) contain a random sample with one quarter of the total number of stars expected.
 Table 2 in Abedi et al. 2014 summarizes the total number of stars simulated for each tracer.